utah-cs4470-sp23/class/assembly.md

 - `impossible combination of address sizes`: You forgot the "64" at the end of your NASM format flag.
 It should be, for example, `elf64` not `elf`.
+- `symbol ... not defined`: You need to add an `extern` declaration for that function in the runtime.

 Something weird that could happen:

+- If you are trying to do something with strings, and are getting segmentation faults, make sure you used `lea` instead of `mov` to load the string constant into a register. `lea` puts the pointer of the string in the register, while `mov` instead copies the value---the first 8 characters.
 - If you find that you're only printing part of long strings, or printing some garbage before those strings, check that you're not overwriting part of the string pointer.
 This might be from using an